Canon 1D Mark IV vs Nikon D4

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark IV and the Nikon D4?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D Mark IV: